DevLizOps/prometheus-grafana-on-kubernetes/README.md

 ## Contributing

 I'm open to contributions!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

+This project is licensed under the [MIT License](LICENSE), so you're welcome to use, modify, and share it freely.

 Happy monitoring!

 ---